-Year 2 comprehensive exam
+Year 2 candidacy assessment

-Students will take a second comprehensive exam after completion of the required credit units of coursework.
+Students will take a second candidacy assessment after completion of the required credit units of coursework.
 This exam will have two components.

 - a) The first component is a second research paper that is due by the end of the second academic year (students are expected to complete the paper with minimal input from faculty).
 The focus of the paper will be approved by the advisory committee and will be directed towards the material found in the student's two core field courses (the core field requires a minimum of two approved courses).
-The research paper is designed to demonstrate the student's ability to structure a research problem and apply techniques appropriate to their proposed field; in doing this, students will be expected to integrate material from across their field courses using the material in their theory economic theory and econometrics courses. - b) The second component is an oral exam on this paper.
+The research paper is designed to demonstrate the student's ability to structure a research problem and apply techniques appropriate to their proposed field; in doing this, students will be expected to integrate material from across their field courses using the material in their theory economic theory and econometrics courses. - b) The second component is an oral examination based on the research paper.
+This requirement may be waived by the examining committee if the paper is deemed to be of sufficiently high quality.

-To receive a Pass on the second comprehensive exam, students must achieve a score of Very Good (80-85) or Excellent (85+) on both the research paper and the oral exam.
-Students must receive a Pass on both the first (year one) and the second (year two) comprehensive exam in order to receive a pass on the overall comprehensive exam and move onto their thesis research.
+To receive a Pass on the second candidacy assessment, students must achieve a score of Very Good (80-85) or Excellent (85+).
+If the oral exam is not waived, the grade will be based on students' performance on both the paper and the oral exam.

+Students must receive a Pass on both the first (year one) and the second (year two) candidacy assessment in order to receive a pass on the overall candidacy assessment and move onto their thesis research.

-Research (years 3-5)
+Research (years 3 - 5)